← Back to blog

 If you have worked in software for more than a sprint, you know the ritual.
 The team sits down, someone reads a ticket, and everybody looks at the devs: how long will this take?

-Then the estimate is wrong (it is always wrong), and the burden falls entirely on us.
-The deadline slipped, velocity dropped, the roadmap needs to be "re-planned".
+Then the estimate is wrong, because estimates often are.
+The deadline moves, velocity changes, the roadmap needs to be "re-planned".
 Estimation became such a sensitive topic that we invented an entire folklore around it: story points, planning poker, t-shirt sizes, #NoEstimates.
-All of it trying to soften the same uncomfortable fact: devs are asked to predict the future, and then are judged by the prediction.
+All of it trying to soften the same uncomfortable fact: devs are asked to make an uncertain prediction in public, and then the team learns from how reality behaved.

 The fraction